hindman/short-con/README.md

 print(COLORS)  # ShortCon(black='black', white='white')
 ```

+#### Easier enums

-The library also supports the creation of enum-like collections: supply the
+In the same spirit of reducing hassle, the library supports the creation of
-names and, optionally, start and step parameters to control the generation of
+enum-like collections: supply the names and, optionally, start and step
-the numeric values.
+parameters to control the generation of the numeric values.

 ```python
 PETS1 = enumcons('dog cat parrot')